OPEnSLab-OSU/WeatherChimes/README.md

 Follow the steps to create admin access to the database.
 After an admin account is made, chose connect to an application and from the drop down menu choose Node.js.
 Make sure the check box saying "Include full driver code example" is not checked.
-Copy the text from the "@" to the "/".
-This will be used in later steps referred to as the MongodB unique cluster text.
+Copy the text from the "@" to before the second ".".
+This will be used in later steps referred to as the MongodB unique cluster variable.
+         - Example: ...@**examplecluster.3na0r**.mongodb.net/...

 ## Pass Through Script
 The Pass Through Script needs be run on server for the duration of data collection for a project.
 To get the pass through script working properly you will have to install some external packages and change some variables within Pass.js pertaining to your project set-up.
-The first step is to install Node.js. https://nodejs.org/en/download/
+The first step is to install Node.js which can be installed here: https://nodejs.org/en/download/ and node package manager (npm) which can be installed here: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

-After Node is installed you will need to install using mqtt and mongodb node packages using the node package manager `npm`
+After Node and npm is installed you will need to install using mqtt and mongodb node packages using the node package manager `npm`
 For mqtt: `npm install mqtt --save` https://www.npmjs.com/package/mqtt#install
 For mongodb: `npm install mongodb` https://www.w3schools.com/nodejs/nodejs_mongodb.asp
 Once these packages are installed we can change some variables in the [pass.js file](https://github.com/OPEnSLab-OSU/WeatherChimes/blob/main/pass.js)